 - Applicant’s first language is English but you are not a national of a majority English-speaking country recognized by UK Visas and Immigration (UKVI).

-Benefit: The total value of The grant is £30,000 which for most courses will cover University and College fees and a contribution towards living costs.
+Benefit: The total value of the scholarship is £30,000 which for most courses will cover University and College fees and a contribution towards living costs.